 As part of any audit or investigation, the organization should begin with a structured planning process involving the creation of a leadership team, scope refinement and development of a work program.
 This planning process sets the stage for on-point fieldwork, detailed reporting of results, and ongoing monitoring to ensure that approved recommendations are implemented according to corrective action plans and assigned individuals complete those plans by agreed-upon target dates.
 In addition, it goes without saying, communication throughout the process is critical.

 Think of the government as your largest and most valuable customer — and by far your most demanding one.

 By taking immediate and proactive actions to assess the organization’s degree of compliance risk exposure, and by auditing and addressing existing threats and implementing effective solutions, healthcare organizations can greatly reduce the threat of expensive fines and sanctions or even more costly exclusions and prosecutions.
-These steps will help safeguard their reputation and bottom line, and protect the interests of their stakeholders.
+These steps will help safeguard the organization’s reputation and bottom line, and protect the interests of stakeholders.
 In addition, these activities will contribute to a regulator determining that an effective compliance program is in place and therefore should prove valuable during the penalty or sanctioning phase of a noncompliance event.